Meet the Team!

 b) How does the school support behaviour and attendance?

 As a school we have a very positive approach to all types of behaviour, with a clear policy and reward systems.

 If a child has behavioural difficulties a Behaviour Plan may be put in place with relevant support and targets set for improvement.
-The school may also purchase support and advice from the local authority Behaviour Support Team.

 Teaching staff and support staff are trained in ‘Team Teach’ in order to support children with challenging physical behaviour and to ensure their safety and the safety of others.